Energy dependence of $J/\psi$ production in pp collisions with the PACIAE model: Appendix

 \section{Appendix}

-{A\arabic{equation}} {A\arabic{table}} {A\arabic{subsection}} In this appendix, we present a detailed derivation of the relation between the $J/\psi$ double differential yield and differential cross section in simulation.
-The total $J/\psi$ cross section in one event at a given energy in simulation, $\sigma_{J/\psi}$, can be expressed as follows:
+{A\arabic{equation}} {A\arabic{table}} {A\arabic{subsection}} In this appendix, we present a detailed derivation of the relation between the $J/\psi$ differential yield and differential cross section.
+The total $J/\psi$ cross section in one event at a given energy in simulation, $\sigma_{J/\psi}$, can be expressed as: